Traffic got you in a tizz? Been shouted at on the way to work? You're not alone. According to a 2017 poll by Tyre Shopper

 Driving expert Peter reminds us that ‘losing it’ costs time.

-‘Look for a win-win solution,’ Marian suggests.
+‘Look for a win-win solution,’ Marian says.
 ‘If another driver is angry because he or she says you are blocking their way, then suggest that you both back off.
 Try to get to a situation where both of you are on the same side, rather than being against each other.’

 Peter advises turning the other cheek.

-If the confrontation is because you've both been in a collision, make sure you exchange car insurance details.
+If the confrontation is because you've both been in a collision, make sure you exchange car insurance

 What's the best way to manage a situation where another driver has lost their temper?